From Sega Retro

 |Sound driver: GEMS|

 Disney's Aladdin, more commonly known as Aladdin (アラジン) is a platform game developed by Virgin Interactive.
-It is based on Disney's movie of the same name and was released for the Sega Mega Drive in 1993, before being Amiga, Game Boy, IBM PC and NES.
+It is based on Disney's movie of the same name and was released for the Sega Mega Drive in 1993, before being made for the Amiga, Game Boy, IBM PC and NES.
 A Game Boy Color version also followed later.

 Several different Aladdin games exist.
-An entirely different game was developed by Sims for the Sega Master System and Sega Game Gear was released around the same period, and another version developed by Capcom was created for the Super Nintendo Entertainment System (and later Game Boy Advance).
+An entirely different game was developed by Sims for the Sega Master System and Sega Game Gear was released around the same period, and another version developed by Capcom was created for the Super NES (and later Game Boy Advance).
 Capcom's version exists as at the time, they held the rights to develop Disney-themed games for Nintendo consoles (or more accurately, the SNES).

 Most stages are played through as Aladdin, who must get through the stage while accomplishing a task given at the beginning of each level (such as finding Scarab pieces). throws apples (which can be used to hurt enemies and which there is a limited supply of but can be collected throughout the level), swings your sword, and jumps.
 Before the start of the game, there is a screen showing what each in-game item is used for.

 If the Abu icon is collected in the level, after completing it a bonus stage will be rewarded where Abu must collect all the falling apples without getting hurt by falling pots too many times to win.
 If a Genie icon is collected another bonus stage will be rewarded, which is a slot machine-esque game where the player can either get bonus items or lose all remaining spins by stopping on Jafar.

 |Inside the Lamp|